My-Merch-And-Music/MERCH-token/media-kit.md

 ---

 ## 🗣 Team Statement
-“MMAM is structured to exist beyond any founder, using $MERCH to permanently support artists — not speculators.
+“MMAM is structured to exist beyond any founder, using $MERCH to permanently support artists, not speculators.
 We believe utility and transparency are the future of crypto.”

 ---

 ## 📬 Media Contact
-DM us @MERCHonSolana
+DM us @MERCHonSolana on X, IG or TikTok